onlycs/blog/content/The Making Of/Ferrobot - Part 1.md

 ## My Approach
 > If Rust was added to the Linux kernel, why can't it be added to the Robot?

 Rust is a C-like language.
-And binding Rust to C (and vice-versa) is just plain easy compared to using C++.
+Binding Rust to C (and vice-versa) is just plain easy compared to using C++.
 So here was my game plan:
 1. We're still using WPILib C++ to run code.
 2. Rust gets compiled to a **library** and will essentially be glued onto the side of the C++ code
 3. A small C-friendly translation layer will sit in between the two, collecting together data from all the devices and sending it to Rust, and gathering things to do with devices and sending it back to be interpreted.[^7]